Electric Vehicles Find a Charging Station Install an EV charger in your home Alternative Fuels in our City Fleet Making our own Biofuels

 The City of Raleigh operates a fleet of nearly 1,000 vehicles.
 The diverse fleet includes everything from police cars to fire trucks and cars to transit buses.
 We understand the large environmental impact of driving these vehicles in terms of the greenhouse gases they produce and their effects on the quality of our air.
 Because of this, we have been working to transition our fleet from traditional fossil fuels toward cleaner burning fuels and non-emitting electric vehicles (EVs).

 The City of Raleigh was an early adopter of electric vehicle technology and continues to support EVs and alternative fuel technologies.
 Raleigh was selected in 2009 as one of three cities to participate in Project Get Ready, an initiative designed to help prepare for this new technology.
-The three cities have served as test labs, addressing and solving challenges that may stall the adoption of the electric vehicle transportation.
+The three cities have served as test labs, addressing and solving challenges that may stall the adoption of electric vehicle transportation.
 We have come a long way since then in integrating EV technology into our own vehicle fleets and across the community.
-For additional information on these opportunities, please see our Fuel and Fleet Transformation Plan and Transportation Electrification Study.

 Find a Charging Station